bherbert/tires/README.md

     Successfully installed doing-x.x.x
     2 gems installed

 ...it may just be documentation related.
-If running `doing` works, you can ignore them.
+If running `tires` works, you can ignore them.
 If not, try running the install command again with `--no-document`:

-    $ gem install --no-document doing
+    $ gem install --no-document tires

 ### Command not found